Thermobaric weapon: Mechanism

-A thermobaric bomb's effective yield depends on a combination of a number of factors such as how well the fuel is dispersed, how rapidly it mixes with the surrounding atmosphere and the initiation of the igniter and its position relative to the container of fuel.
+A thermobaric bomb's effective yield depends on a combination of a number of factors such as how well the fuel is dispersed, how rapidly it mixes with the surrounding atmosphere, the initiation of the igniter and its position relative to the container of fuel.
 In some designs, strong munitions cases allow the blast pressure to be contained long enough for the fuel to be heated well above its autoignition temperature so that once the container bursts, the superheated fuel autoignites progressively as it comes into contact with atmospheric oxygen.

 Conventional upper and lower limits of flammability apply to such weapons.
 Close in, blast from the dispersal charge, compressing and heating the surrounding atmosphere, has some influence on the lower limit.
 The upper limit has been demonstrated to influence the ignition of fogs above pools of oil strongly.
 That weakness may be eliminated by designs in which the fuel is preheated well above its ignition temperature so that its cooling during its dispersion still results in a minimal ignition delay on mixing.
 The continual combustion of the outer layer of fuel molecules, as they come into contact with the air, generates added heat which maintains the temperature of the interior of the fireball, and thus sustains the detonation.

 In confinement, a series of reflective shock waves is generated, which maintain the fireball and can extend its duration to between 10 and 50 ms as exothermic recombination reactions occur.
 Further damage can result as the gases cool and pressure drops sharply, leading to a partial vacuum.
-This rarefaction effect has given rise to the misnomer "vacuum bomb".
+This rarefaction effect has given rise to the term "vacuum bomb".
 Piston-type afterburning is also believed to occur in such structures, as flame-fronts accelerate through it.

 Fuel–air explosive

 A fuel–air explosive (FAE) device consists of a container of fuel and two separate explosive charges.
 After the munition is dropped or fired, the first explosive charge bursts open the container at a predetermined height and disperses the fuel in a cloud that mixes with atmospheric oxygen (the size of the cloud varies with the size of the munition).
 The cloud of fuel flows around objects and into structures.
 The second charge then detonates the cloud and creates a massive blast wave.
-The blast wave can destroy reinforced buildings, equipment, and kill or injure people.
+The blast wave can destroy reinforced buildings, destroy equipment, and kill or injure people.
 The blast wave's antipersonnel effect is magnified in confined spaces, such as foxholes, tunnels, bunkers and caves.